exactly-once/Home/content/docs/idempotency-is-not-enough.md

 }
 ```

-This implementation is idempotent but doesn't meet business requirements.
+This implementation is idempotent but far from meeting business requirements when deployed in any real-world environment.
 With the current message payload there is no way for `LeaderBoard` to distinguish two logically different `FireAt` messages from two duplicates generated during delivery.
 When `LeaderBoard` receives `Hit` message it has no way to tell if there's been a new hit or if it's just duplicate of some other `Hit` message already processed.

 The only way to cope with duplicates is by making sure we can test message equality at the business level.
 This can be achieved by modeling messages as immutable facts or intents with **unique identity** rather than values (3).